Frequently Asked Questions

 How does the school identify young people with special educational needs?

 We work closely with feeder primary schools and ensure we receive all necessary information including attainment data, targets, and support requirements of each pupil.
-The Director of Learning Support, Assistant SENCO and members of the Discovery College Team then meet with feeder primary SENCos and the parents of students before they start at Homewood which allows us to get to know the students and identify any areas of concern at an early stage.
+The Director of Learning Support, Assistant SENCO and members of the Community Teams then meet with feeder primary SENCos and the parents of students before they start at Homewood which allows us to get to know the students and identify any areas of concern at an early stage.

 Students complete a number of standardised tests at the start of Year 7, which give us a greater insight into their learning needs.
 These tests include CATs; reading and spelling tests; Lucid screening and baseline Maths assessments.